 Attempting to portray endermologie as a serious effective treatment for cellulite, clinics based both in the UK and the US often presented as being FDA-approved as a Class I Medical Device and therefore approved by the FDA for its intended purpose.
 While endermologie machines are indeed Class 1 Medical Devices, this has no meaning in terms of efficacy.
 Class I status is a designation indicating there is "minimal potential for harm to the user."
 No other aspect of the machine is approved or sanctioned by the FDA.
 According to the FDA, "Class 1 Medical Devices are subject to the least regulatory control … Foreign establishments … are not [even] required to register their product with the FDA….
 Examples of Class I devices include elastic bandages, examination gloves, and hand-held surgical instruments."
 The FDA attributes no efficacy value to endermologie machines.
 Whether or not these devices are harmful depends on how they are operated, meaning how aggressively they're used.

 Despite the FDA's lack of recognition (and some warning letters admonishing those making false claims) you will often see lists of "studies" claiming to prove endermologie's effectiveness.
 Yet, some of these "studies" were neither published nor peer-reviewed.
 Rather, they were lectures presented worldwide at various medical conferences.
-These types of presentations are not studies.
-The information presented is one sided, and more often than not, paid for by the company that owns the device with the presenter receiving financial compensation for the endorsement.
-Such presentations are not held to the same scientific standard as published, peer-reviewed research.
+These types of presentations are not studies as the information presented is often one sided.
 What you will certainly not see listed are the published studies indicating that endermologie doesn't work.

 Regardless of conflicting evidence, endermologie and similar machines, such as ESC's Silhouette SilkLight Subdermal Tissue Massage System, are here to stay.
-It is an easy procedure to offer clients and, for the most part, it seems to make women happy.
+It is an easy procedure to offer clients and, for the most part, it seems to make people happy.
 Whether or not this is psychological doesn't seem to matter.
-In the long run, complications are few and far between, so the only real downside is the potential waste of money, which doesn't stop those in the pursuit of perfection.
+In the long run, complications are few and far between, so the only real downside is the potential waste of money.

 Lasers may very well be the next generation in the world of cellulite therapies, but a lot more research is needed before this evolving treatment proves itself to be effective and worth the money.
 Ever since the FDA approved TriActive Laserdermology (Cynosure Inc, Chelmsford, MA) as a Class II medical device that "temporarily reduces the appearance of cellulite," lots of companies have wanted in on the action.
 TriActive combines a diode laser (at a wavelength of 810 nanometers) with localised cooling, suction, and mechanical massage (sort of a cross between a laser and an endermologie machine).
 Treatment protocol varies, but generally the process is three times a week for two weeks and then biweekly treatments for five weeks.
 A Class II medical device status indicates this laser can be sold and used without physician supervision, which means a growing number of salons and spas are advertising its success and changing the FDA classification of "temporarily reduces" to a more alluring "reduces" cellulite.